JonasTaulienSolutions/ribac/README.md

 ```

 ### 3. Add Users to ribac
-To add an user to ribac, just tell it the id of the user.
+In ribac a User IS the id you gave the user in your database.
 ```java
 RibacUser user123 = ribac.createUser("user123");
 ```